-The first goal—data uniformity—has two components: building a common language by creating a data dictionary and building a data-sharing (or exchange) framework through the use of regional, state and federal data exchanges.
+The strategic plan’s first goal—data uniformity—has two components: building a common language by creating a data dictionary and building a data-sharing (or exchange) framework through the use of regional, state and federal data exchanges.

-A highly visible 911 landscape: Providing a nationwide view of operational 911 systems, resources and assets
+A highly visible 911 landscape: Demonstrate a nationwide view of operational 911 systems, resources and assets.

-Better-informed decision-making: Providing easy data discovery and access as well as meaningful visualization and reporting
+More informed decision-making: Provide easy data discovery and access as well as meaningful visualization and reporting.

-Multijurisdictional collaboration: Providing seamless interoperability and shared situational awareness
+Multijurisdictional collaboration: Provide seamless interoperability and shared situational awareness.

-More efficient operations: Providing data uniformity as well as automated collection, use, analysis, and exchange of 911 data
+More efficient operations: Provide data uniformity as well as automated collection, use, analysis, and exchange of 911 data.

-Contact email@example.com for more information about the 911 DataPath initiative.
+To learn more about the 911 DataPath Initiative, contact email@example.com.